Running a small business and a household – there can be a fine line between chaos and calm.

 My WHY is I wanted to work a small business around family.
 My children came along seven years into my business (not through lack of trying, but that’s another story!) and by that time my business was pretty well systematised so throwing a baby into the mix wasn’t overly difficult.
 But business is constantly evolving so what my business looked like back then is very different to what it looks like now.
 I’ve had to adapt as my business has evolved, and as my family has grown.
 Here’s what my typical business day looks like …

-Up between 3am–4am and straight into the office with a coffee.
+Up at 4am and straight into the office with a coffee.
 I work from home and have a purpose built office outside of the house so I can get lots done without disturbing the household.
-After working until 7am, I revert to ‘mum mode’ and get the boys ready for school (currently 6 & 7 years old).
+After working until 7am, I revert to ‘mum mode’ and help the boys get ready for school.
 Their routine is to get dressed, have breakfast (which is no small feat), brush teeth, wash face, pack school bag, shoes and socks on, (sometimes) some free time before we walk out the door at 8.15am.
 I on the other hand need to referee the squabbling, ensure all items of clothing are actually put on (yes, undies are important!), make lunches, find lost shoes, double check that the tooth brush is actually wet, put on a load of washing, not to mention get myself showered, dressed and ready to go.

 After school drop off my load of washing is done (thank you, Mr Paykel) and it goes straight into the dryer.
 I live in Queensland and even in winter it doesn’t take long to dry on the line.
 But it does take me time to hang it out and get it in, so the 60-odd cents that it costs to run the dryer for a load, is definitely a cost that I’m prepared to pay.
 While that’s drying, I’m back into the office.